s2mLab/pyScienceMode/docs/paper.md

-Although similar packages exist, including a LabVIEW-based interface for the Rehastim2 device [@ravichandran2022labview] and a C library for the P24 stimulator (https://github.com/ScienceMode/ScienceMode4_c_library), the development of `pyScienceMode` in Python is particularly beneficial for fast prototyping, given Python’s free and widely adopted programming language.
-While a python wrapper is available for the P24 stimulator (https://github.com/ScienceMode/ScienceMode4_python_wrapper), already enabling customized control, none are available for the Rehastim2 stimulator. `pyScienceMode` regroups the functionalities of both the Rehastim2 and P24 stimulators, providing a unified interface, a user-friendly coding environment and a simple installation procedure.
+Although similar packages exist, including a LabVIEW-based interface for the Rehastim2 device [@ravichandran2022labview] and a C library for the P24 stimulator (https://github.com/ScienceMode/ScienceMode4_c_library), the development of `pyScienceMode` in Python is particularly beneficial for fast prototyping, given Python’s free and widely adopted programming language. pyScienceMode is the first open-source package enabling the customization of stimulation patterns for the Rehastim2 stimulator in Python.
+The P24 stimulator control was also included to the package (based on https://github.com/ScienceMode/ScienceMode4_python_wrapper) to provide a unified interface and a user-friendly coding environment, accessible from a simple installation procedure.
 It can also integrate other sensors and devices that have their own libraries via multiprocessing (e.g., example below).
 This will enable the scientific community to control the FES for different tasks and goals, for instance triggered onset/offset for the drop foot correction and cycling events.
 The package supports customization of stimulation parameters (e.g., doublets, triplets, ramp modifications) to address challenges such as muscle fatigue, pain reduction, and motion smoothness.
 By unifying these advanced controls in a single platform, `pyScienceMode` enables reproducible and adaptable FES interventions that help researchers to pursue their challenging research and to design innovative rehabilitation strategies.

 # Features